State Programs

 What effect would a change in operating hours have on the project?

-If a substantial change in operating hours occurs during the construction and/or post-retrofit period, this change would be accounted for by documenting the changes and adjusting the hours of operation in Portfolio Manager.
+If a substantial change in operating hours occurs during the construction and/or post-retrofit period, this change would be accounted for by documenting the changes and adjusting the hours of operation in the baseline model through a baseline adjustment.
 In some cases, a change to the baseline simulation model may also be required.
+Contact program manager.

 Since the program is designed around utility billing history, how will the Partner get this when in many cases this goes to corporate management offices?

-The Program Manager is available to facilitate the process; however Partners will need to make arrangements with the Participant to obtain the utility history.
+Participant and Partners will need to make arrangements to obtain the utility history.

 Will utility release forms be available?

-Yes, utility release forms can be obtained by contacting the Market Manager.
+Yes, utility release forms can be obtained by contacting the Program Manager.

 Is it a requirement to meter each piece of equipment?